OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

     $ ceph auth get client.libvirt -o ceph.client.libvirt.keyring

+.. warning:: Starting from Ceph Luminous release it is necessary to set client.libvirt user permisions as ``mon 'profile rbd'  osd 'profile rbd pool=one'``.
+More informatioin about user management and autorization capabilities in `Ceph documentation <http://docs.ceph.com/docs/master/rados/operations/user-management/#authorization-capabilities>`__.

 * Altough RDB format 1 is supported it is strongly recommended to use Format 2.
 Check that ``ceph.conf`` includes:

 .. code::